/>

 “I will hit rock bottom again and again,” Mikage thinks.
 “Again and again I will suffer; again and again I will get back on my feet.
 I won’t let my spirit be destroyed.”

 But this quote represents both the novel’s greatest strength and its greatest flaw.
-Much of the power of the Japanese text is derived from its beautiful writing style.
+Its beautiful writing style gives the Japanese text much of its power.
 Yoshimoto’s descriptions are fluid and constantly moving, almost melodramatic in their radiance.
 However, this proves a serious challenge for translation, as ‘radiant’ prose can come off extremely offputting in English.

-For the above quote, the original Japanese is much more casual. 負けはしない (literally “I won’t [do such a thing] as lose”) becomes “I won’t let my spirit be destroyed.”
-Mikage is no doubt poetic — in fact, she’s wonderfully attuned to the beauty of the natural world throughout the novel — but she’s also casual and observant, talking about the real world rather than the metaphorical language she uses in English.
+In the quote above, the original Japanese sounds much more casual. 負けはしない (literally, “I won’t [do such a thing] as lose”) becomes “I won’t let my spirit be destroyed.”
+Mikage is no doubt poetic — in fact, she’s wonderfully attuned to the beauty of the natural world throughout the novel — but she’s also casual and observant, speaking about the real world rather than in the more metaphorical language of the English version.
 Mikage’s poetry isn’t overbearing in the Japanese but reflective, and making her more dramatic in English feels like a crucial mistake.

 ‘Kitchen’ is a story about the persistence of loss and memory, and about finding one’s path through the world, with some romance and lots of delicious food along the way.